Do you know CSGO maps well? What are the best CSGO maps? Are there any cool community-made maps? And, most importantly, is there life beyond Dust II?

 Interactive map available at https://totalcsgo.com/callouts/inferno

 Feel the mood of the safety crisis on a power plant filled with toxic waste.
 This map placed in Ukraine is partially a tribute to both the popular hangar-based style of shooter maps and the real-life shooting games held in abandoned objects, like airsoft sports.
-Previous versions of the map saw Cache scenario happen in a more devastated environment slowly taken over by the verdure, but the cold concrete and overall greyness of Pripyat suits the tension of the tight confrontation much better.
+Previous versions of the map saw Cache scenario happen in a more devastated environment slowly taken over by the verdure, but the cold concrete and overall greyscale of Pripyat suits the tension of the tight confrontation much better.

 Interactive map available at https://totalcsgo.com/callouts/cache

 This is not a rule, as these might mutually exclude each other.
-Let’s take the unfortunate example of Studio, which was added to Sigma group at the end of last year only to be excluded as early as this April.
+Let’s take the unfortunate example of Studio, which was added to Sigma group at the end of 2019 only to be excluded as early as this April 2020.
 The map suffered some design flaws and even numerous updates and tweaks didn’t help to expand on its playability.
 If you’d look at that statistically, Studio was in the group for a couple of months, so it was probably played more often than the less fortunate workshop maps.
 However, it did not stand the test.

 It’s outright difficult to compare the popularity of, say, trainable CSGO best aim maps and CSGO competitive map roster.
 The former ones are not (usually) hosted on servers and are rather downloaded from the workshop to be used in single player.
 Same goes with hostage maps like Italy, Militia or Assault, that has lived long enough to see serious revamps and rebalancing, but are not the tournament standard.
 Some avid players still consider them their favorites.